• Home

 One of the most iconic buildings in Lakefield is the Christ Church (62 Queen St. E) set on a pastoral patch of land overlooking the Otonabee River.
 Built of stone in 1853 in a Gothic Revival style, this Anglican church is home to burial grounds and the Christ Church Community Museum.

-The tour provides walking (or cycling) routes through the village and insights into the history of Lakefield’s founding families and its literary, boat building, sawmill and pioneer past.
+It provides walking (or cycling) routes through the village and insights into the history of Lakefield’s founding families and its literary, boat building, sawmill and pioneer past.

 2. Browse the Lakefield Farmer’s Market